theupdateframework/pep-maximum-security-model/README.rst

 When a recently-claimed project uploads a new a transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
-If the project is new, then the project transaction process MUST also add new recently-claimed metadata with public keys and threshold number (which MUST be part of the transaction) for the project.
+If the project is new, then the project transaction process MUST also add new recently-claimed metadata with [LV: the ?] public keys and threshold number (which MUST be part of the transaction) for the project.
 Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed metadata as well as the current set of delegated targets metadata for the project.

-The process for a claimed project is slightly different.
-The difference is that PyPI administrators will choose to move the project from the recently-claimed role to the claimed role.
+The process [LV: would it be helpful to name the process?] for a claimed project is slightly different in that PyPI administrators will choose to move the project from the recently-claimed role to the claimed role.
 A project transaction process MUST then add new recently-claimed and claimed metadata to reflect this migration.
 As is the case for a recently-claimed project, the project transaction process MUST always add